 - The pins don’t bend a lot – can result in brush burn if you over brush.

-- Removes loose hair and debris
+- Effective: Easily removes loose hair and debris with wire pins

 For the ultimate versatility, give the Safari Plastic Pin and Bristle Combo Dog Brush a try.